 Love is in the air!
-Learn how to make a simple and beautiful tulip-themed Valentine’s Day decor project in a few easy steps.
+Learn how to make a simple and beautiful tulip-themed Valentine heart in just a few easy steps.

 Whether you give it away or keep it for yourself, check out this simple and easy way to add a touch of Valentine’s Day magic to your home.